HeaLing-workshop/HeaLing-workshop.github.io/index.md

 Authors are invited to submit original and unpublished research contributions (including surveys, position and theory papers) in the following categories:

-- Full Papers — up to 8 pages, presenting substantial, completed research.
+- Full Papers — up to 8 pages, presenting substantial, completed research (plus unlimited references and appendices).
-- Short Papers — up to 4 pages, describing ongoing, focused, or preliminary work.
+- Short Papers — up to 4 pages, describing ongoing, focused, or preliminary work (plus unlimited references and appendices).

+NOTE: Submissions should be self-contained.
+Appendices are optional and reviewers are not required to review or download them.

 All submissions must be in PDF format and submitted electronically via [OpenReview](https://openreview.net/group?id=eacl.org/EACL/2026/Workshop/HeaLing).
 Papers should adhere to the ACL formatting guidelines, following the ACL Rolling Review (ARR) Call for Papers [ARR CfP](https://aclrollingreview.org/cfp).
 Please use the official ACL style templates, available [here](https://github.com/acl-org/acl-style-files) (both Word and LaTeX).